emissary-ingress/emissary/user-guide/consul.md

    Go to http://localhost:8500 from a web browser and you should see a service named `qotm-XXXXXXXXXX-XXXXX-consul`.

-3. Create the `ConfigMap` to expose `qotm-consul` to Ambassador:

-    ```yaml
-    kind: ConfigMap
-    apiVersion: v1
-    metadata:
-      name: consul-sd
-      annotations:
-        "getambassador.io/consul-resolver": "true"
-    data:
-      consulAddress: "consul-server:8500"
-      datacenter: "dc1"
-      service: "qotm-XXXXXXXXXX-XXXXX-consul"
-    ```

-    ```
-    kubectl apply -f consul-cm.yaml
-    ```

-    Note that the `ConfigMap` will be replaced with a CRD for GA.

-4. Create a `Mapping` for the `qotm-consul` service.
+3. Create a `Mapping` for the `qotm-consul` service.
 Make sure you specify the `load_balancer` annotation to configure Ambassador to route directly to the endpoint(s) from Consul.

    ```yaml
    ---